 - If not, why not?
 Are the budgeted amounts unreasonable for my living situation, or could I be more disciplined with those areas?

 - Am I keeping up with budget categories where I set aside a little each month for future expenses?
 (Vacation, Gifts, Auto maintenance, Clothing, etc.)

 - Are there any adjustments that need to be made based on factors out of my control?
-(Gas prices for vehicles, possible lower heating bills for spring, etc.)
+(Gas prices for vehicles, changes in heating/cooling bills due to the season, etc.)

 - Do I need to cut back anywhere in order to make progress on another goal?

 - Are there any goals that have been reached, where I can re-direct that money toward another goal?